-Taxis replace buses in the county of Plön
+DRT taxis replace buses in the County of Plön

 Every month, since March 2018, more than 400 people call a phone number, order a taxi and then wait for their ride at the closest bus stop.
 This system, called “ALFA” was implemented by the county of Plön, in Germany, around the small town Lütjenburg, in the north-eastern part of the county.